IBM/csm-dach-cloud-native-labs/day-1/containers.md

 ✔ docker.io/bitnami/mariadb:latest
 Trying to pull docker.io/bitnami/mariadb:latest...
 ```
-_NOTE: in order to avoid port conflicts, please use as the local port (the one aon the left of the ':') your user number + 3306.
+_NOTE: in order to avoid port conflicts, please use as the local port (the one on the left of the ':') your user number + 3306.
 For example, user 1 will use 3307._

 When we list the locally available images, we see a mariadb image on the list:
 ```